contentful/widget-sdk/doc/writing_widgets.md

 ### APIs available to the widget template

 There are several ways to edit an Entry field through a widget.
 We will display an example for each way along with explanations.
-They one behavior they all share is that the data they manipulate is exposed on the scope as `fieldData.value`.
+The one behavior they all share is that the data they manipulate is exposed on the scope as `fieldData.value`.

 But since manipulation of entries has to be done through our realtime backend, changing `fieldData.value` is not sufficient.
 To also supply changes through the realtime backend use one of the following approaches.